ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Window Parameter {#ratelimitpolicy-window}

-The "w" parameter value conveys a time window in seconds.
-The value MUST be a non-negative Integer. ({{time-window}}).
+The "w" parameter value conveys a time window applicable to the {{ratelimitpolicy-quota}}.
+The time window MUST be a non-negative Integer value expressing an interval in seconds, similar to the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
+Sub-second precision is not supported. ({{time-window}})

 ### Partition Key Parameter {#ratelimitpolicy-partitionkey}